 - Business Visa

 - Study Visa

-The application needs to be made at the Russian embassy or consulate in the home country before traveling to Russia.
-A list of Russian embassies and consulates worldwide can be found here.
+Apply at the Russian embassy or consulate in the home country before traveling to Russia.
+A list of Russian embassies and consulates worldwide is available here.

-If you are granted a Russian family reunion visa by the GUVM to visit someone with temporary residence, it cannot exceed the length of time that the family member you are visiting is staying in the country.
-You won’t be permitted to work or study in Russia.
+If you get a Russian family reunion visa by the GUVM to visit someone with temporary residence, it cannot exceed the length of time that the family member you are visiting is staying in the country.
+You cannot work or study in Russia.

 Foreign nationals with temporary residence status in Russia can also invite family members of any kind to visit them on a Russian Private Visa.
-These are valid for 90 days although for US citizens visiting diplomats based in Russia they can be valid for 3 years.
+These are valid for 90 days although for US citizens visiting diplomats based in Russia they can be valid for three years.

-See our article on Russian visas and residence permits for more information on the different types of visa available.
+See our article on Russian visas and residence permits for even more information on the different types of visas available.

-Foreign nationals can apply for permanent residence in Russia after one year and for Russian citizenship after 5 years of permanent residence (shorter in some cases).
-See our article on Russian citizenship and permanent residency for more information.
+Foreign nationals can apply for permanent residence in Russia after one year; they subsequently become eligible for Russian citizenship after five years of permanent residence.

-Foreign residents with permanent residency in Russia do not acquire any specific additional rights relating to Russian family reunion than those with temporary residence, unless they are in Russia on a Highly Skilled Migrant visa.
-Spouses and dependent relatives can apply to join family in Russia on an Accompanying Family Member visa, and any relatives can be invited to apply for a Russian Private Visa, but these will be issued short-term (up to 90 days) and it will then be up to the GUVM to decide whether to grant a temporary residence permit or the right to work.
-If temporary residence is granted, family members will be eligible as normal to apply for permanent residence after one year.
+Foreign residents with permanent residency in Russia don’t get any specific rights relating to family reunion, unless they have a Highly Skilled Migrant visa.
+Spouses and dependent relatives can also apply to join family in Russia on an Accompanying Family Member visa.
+Relatives can apply for a Russian Private Visa, but these are short-term visas (up to 90 days); it is up to GUVM to grant a temporary residence permit or the right to work.
+Family members can also apply for permanent residence after one year.

-Those wishing to join family members in Russia and stay long-term will need to visit their local GUVM office to get advice.
+Those wishing to join family members in Russia and stay long-term should visit their local GUVM office for advice.
 A list of local GUVM branches is available here.